 - Rocket Mortgage is the online face of Quicken Loans, the largest retail mortgage lender in the country.
 They provide all types of loans to consumers across the country.
-Their online process makes for a quick and easy application, often with less time to closing, than other lenders.
+Their online process makes for a quick and easy application, often with less time to close than other lenders.

 - loanDepot offers lending across the country, including conventional, Jumbo, FHA, and VA loans.
 Similar to Rocket Mortgage, they offer an all-online application to speed the loan application process.

 - Veterans United is the top source of VA loans in the country.
-They work primarily with veterans, and even have a real estate network with veteran-friendly real estate agents and brokers.
+They work primarily with veterans and even have a real estate network with veteran-friendly real estate agents and brokers.